Southeast Europe: Standing Committee on Geographical Names

+In this classification, Croatia, Hungary and Slovenia are included in Central Europe, while Turkey (East Thrace) is classified outside of main Europe.

 CIA World Factbook

 In the CIA World Factbook, the description of each country includes information about "Location" under the heading "Geography", where the country is classified into a region.
 The following countries are included in their classification "Southeast Europe":